 The nations and regions of Europe west of the Soviet Union, with present economics as a result of cultural and physical differences in the environment; trends of development as affected by new political and economic factors.

-Prerequisite: A course in geography, European history or consent of the instructor.
+Prerequisite: A course in geography or European history.

 HISTORY